seinecle/blog/_posts/2025-08-06-three-impacts-of-genAI-on-software-applications.md

 # Positive change

-## 1. Easier software development
+## *Easier software development*
 Gen AI acts as an augmented suit: developpers become better developers.
 They can code more complex tasks, quicker.
 A team of developers has an extended potential.
 Or the the same potential can be achieved with a reduced team.
 Or even: a reduced team still has an extended potential.

 # Negative change
 (negative or disruptive or risky: your pick)

-## 1. Entire classes of text-handling software are made obsolete by a ChatGPT-like interface
+## *Entire classes of text-handling software are made obsolete by a ChatGPT-like interface*
 Early August 2025, I have seen a fellow academic announcing the coming launch of his new web app: a service for students to revise, comment and predict the grade of the Master thesis they are working on.

 -> this is obsolete by design.
 Just uploading the draft of the thesis to ChatGPT provides the student with all the feedback they need.
 With less friction.

 Take away: Grammarly, Deepl, and a large numbers of software applications manipulating textual documents are replacable by prompting ChatGPT for the exact service, for free.

-## 2. Software specializing in finding needles in a haystack are at risk of getting bypassed
+## *Software helping finding needles in a haystack are at risk of getting bypassed*
 I remember these two contrasting posts:

-a. on the reddit channel for OSINT , [a post in July 2025 asking whether genAI was useful to fellow OSINT researchers](https://www.reddit.com/r/OSINT/comments/1lrjcv0/osint_and_ai/).
+**a.** on the reddit channel for OSINT , [a post in July 2025 asking whether genAI was useful to fellow OSINT researchers](https://www.reddit.com/r/OSINT/comments/1lrjcv0/osint_and_ai/).
 The best voted answer starts with:

 > "Personally as AI researcher I have zero trust in anything LLM spews out. "

-b.
-In May 2025, Ethan Mollick (that I absolutely advise to follow) had posted this:
+**b.** In May 2025, Ethan Mollick (whom I absolutely advise to follow) had posted this:

 <blockquote class="bluesky-embed" data-bluesky-uri="at://did:plc:flxq4uyjfotciovpw3x3fxnu/app.bsky.feed.post/3lokji4dwpc2z" data-bluesky-cid="bafyreibsly4scel4t5fxshjbhv3kkos3nricg5a43jypklrj6m5xjirshq" data-bluesky-embed-color-mode="system"><p lang="en">Pretty awesome result from the new version of Gemini 2.5.